 \section{Abstract}

-Let $X$ be a fs logarithmic scheme which admits a strict closed embedding into a logarithmically smooth scheme $Y$ over a field $\mathds{k}$ of characteristic zero.
-We construct a simple and fast procedure to functorial logarithmic resolution of $X$, where the end result is in particular a stack-theoretic modification $X' \rightarrow X$ such that $X'$ is logarithmically smooth over $\mathds{k}$.
-In particular, if $X$ is a finite-type $\mathds{k}$-scheme embedded in a smooth $\mathds{k}$-scheme $Y$, the procedure not only shares the same desirable features as the `dream resolution algorithm' of Abramovich-Temkin-W{\l}odarczyk \cite{ATW19}, but also accounts for a key feature of Hironaka's \cite[Main Theorem I]{Hir64} which was not addressed in \cite{ATW19}.
+Let $X$ be a fs logarithmic scheme that is generically logarithmically smooth, and that admits a strict closed embedding into a logarithmically smooth scheme $Y$ over a field $\kk$ of characteristic zero.
+We construct a simple and fast procedure to functorial logarithmic resolution of $X$, where the end result is in particular a stack-theoretic modification $X' \rightarrow X$ such that $X'$ is logarithmically smooth over $\kk$.
+In particular, if $X$ is a closed subscheme of a smooth $\kk$-scheme $Y$, the procedure not only shares the same desirable features as the ``dream resolution algorithm'' of Abramovich-Temkin-W{\l}odarczyk \cite{ATW19}, but also accounts for a key feature of Hironaka's \cite[Main Theorem I]{Hir64} which was not addressed in \cite{ATW19}.
 As a consequence, we recover a different and simpler approach to Hironaka's resolution of singularities in characteristic zero.